The quick access toolbar

 You may need help to navigate through all the menu's options.
 Excel offers an option called the ScreenTip.
 It gives you a short description of the command when the pointer hovers over a command button.

 In the previous Excel versions, a contextual menu appeared every time that you pressed the right mouse button.
 From Excel 2010 on, an additionnal mini toolbar appears at the same time.
 It gives you quick access to change your documents' formatting.

 Here is one option that was rarely used before but was nicely improved in Office 2007.
 The keyboard shortcuts have been available in previous versions of Office.
 But it was hard to notice which keys should be used and at what time.
 You may have noticed them before but didn't know how to use them.
 Most commands in the menus had a letter that was underlined.
 That was the keyboard shortcut.
 In Office 2007, when you press the Alt key.
 The shortcuts are more obvious and therefore more useful.
 You can kkep your hands on the keyboard and access any comand you need.
 With a bit of practice, you will be choosing commands without even thinking about it!
 This option is really under estimated and should be used more often!

 Office 2007 added a wonderfull option called Live Preview.
 You can see what impact a command will have on your document even before you apply it.
 This saves a lot of time in trial and error.
 You may even be temped to try even more possibilities before deciding what to apply.

-Another advantage of Office 2007 is to offer galeries with a vast list of possibilities to chosse from.
-You can place the cursor over each possibilities and see the impact it would have on your document because of the live preview.
+Another advantage of Office 2007 is to offer galleries with a vast list of possibilities to chosse from.
+You can place the cursor over each possibility and see the impact it would have on your document because of the live preview.

 Microsoft Office does provide the user help just by pressing the F1 key.
 With Office 2010, it will look up the help file from the Internet.
 The advantage of this is that you always have access to the most recent support documentation.